Applying for MSc Innovation, Entrepreneurship & Management

 Attending an event is a great way to find out more about our programmes and what it’s like to study at Imperial College Business School.

-Register your interest for a one-to-one in Dubai with our Recruitment Team, and have any questions answered about the MBA and MSc programmes at the Business School.
+Register your interest for a one-to-one in Dublin with our Recruitment Team, and have any questions answered about the MBA and MSc programmes at the Business School.

-Join us for an one-to-one meeting with a member of the Recruitment Team, and have any questions answered about the MSc or MBA programmes at the Business School.
+Register your interest for a one-to-one in Milan with our Recruitment Team, and have any questions answered about the MBA and MSc programmes at the Business School.

 Frequently asked questions